foureyes/csci-ua.0480-fall2016-007/slides/26/react-webpack.markdown

 </section>

 <section markdown="block">
-## Nested Components
+## More Complex Components

 __When you're actually writing _real_ components__ &rarr;

-* you'll often find that you'll be creating components have a nested components interacting with each other
+* you'll often find that you'll be creating components that have nested components interacting with each other
 * ... for example, a button and a text field that set some text in the containing element/component

 <br>